Drug Comparison

 The retatrutide versus orforglipron comparison is important for several reasons beyond the obvious efficacy difference:

-• Together with tirzepatide (Mounjaro/Zepbound), they could create a three-tier treatment paradigm that matches treatment intensity to disease severity and patient preference
+• Together with tirzepatide (Mounjaro/Zepbound), they create a three-tier treatment paradigm that matches treatment intensity to disease severity and patient preference

 • The comparison highlights a fundamental question in obesity medicine: is it better to treat more patients with a moderately effective oral drug, or fewer patients more aggressively with a highly effective injectable?